EddyIonescu/eddyionescu.github.io/_posts/transibot.md

 <li><a href="http://www.zoharbabin.com/install-ssl-on-ubuntu-and-enable-https/">http://www.zoharbabin.com/install-ssl-on-ubuntu-and-enable-https/</a></li>
 </ul>

-Check it out here: <a href="https://github.com/EddyIonescu/Transibot">https://github.com/EddyIonescu/Transibot</a>
+See it on Github: <a href="https://github.com/EddyIonescu/Transibot">https://github.com/EddyIonescu/Transibot</a> and try it out here: <a href="https://m.me/Transibot">https://m.me/Transibot</a>

 Thoughts for the future: